 He's a pretty conservative guy.

-We actually had a Good laugh.
+We actually had a good laugh.

-He said, you know what the most shocking thing with the Diane Sawyer interview was when I said I was a Republican and a conservative, her mouth just was like, huh.
+He said, you know what the most shocking thing with the Diane Sawyer interview was when I said I was a Republican and a conservative, her mouth just was like, huh?

-Um I said, I don't understand it.
+I said, I don't understand it.

 I was very honest.

-I just I said, for the life of me, I don't understand this.
+I just, I said, for the life of me, I don't understand this.

-Caitlin went on to say that, you know, a lot of kids have this issue and and they commit suicide.
+Caitlin went on to say that, you know, a lot of kids have this issue and they commit suicide.

-I don't nobody wants pain for people in their lives.
+Nobody wants pain for people in their lives.

-Nobody, no conservative I know wants to see people in pain.
+No conservative I know wants to see people in pain.

-But and I really believe Americans like me that maybe don't understand it.
+And I really believe Americans like me that maybe don't understand it.

 And I was very forthright in saying that.